pramonettivega/numpy_courselet/README.md

-# Numpy Courselet
+# Getting Started with Numpy

-This is a preliminary version of a repository for a Numpy courselet
+This courselet is designed to give an introduction to numpy as part of the Data Science Introduction.